The Blog of Toledo Lucas County Public Library

 Get Your Spooky On - At the Library!

-Posted about 1 year ago by Heather HPosted in Children & Parenting, Movies, Music, & Audiobooks, Programs and Teen
+Posted over 2 years ago by Heather HPosted in Children and Parenting, Movies and Music and Teen and Pre-Teens

 At the Library, we LOVE spooky stories and scary tales, and what better time of the year to celebrate than in the autumn, as Halloween approaches.
 Authors like Stephen King, R.L.
 Stine, and Edgar Allan Poe rose to fame with their imaginative, suspenseful, and creepy tales, as did movie writers and directors such as Alfred Hitchcock, Wes Craven, and John Carpenter.